 And that’s not all!
-The default public-side theme has been modernised too.
+The default public-side theme has been modernized too.
 The original Textpattern theme served us well for 8 years but now is the time to bring the public-side theme right up to date, with a modern HTML5 codebase, CSS3 enhancements and responsive page layouts.
 The theme templates (pages, forms and CSS files) have been extensively commented throughout to help users, new and existing alike, easily understand and adapt the code to their own unique needs.

-Writing articles is what Textpattern is all about.
+Writing articles is what Textpattern CMS is all about.
 To help speed up the process, the ‘Write’ panel now performs background saves without refreshing the page.
 Article creation is the same, but thereafter every time you update the article, Textpattern uses AJAX to communicate with the database.
-The Yes/No switches on the ‘Plugins’ and ‘Sections’ panels also benefit from AJAX so toggling things on and off is much faster.
+The yes/no switches on the ‘Plugins’ and ‘Sections’ panels also benefit from AJAX so toggling things on and off is much faster.

 Plugin authors can take advantage of the core’s asynchronous interface by specifying new plugin types.
 For reference, the types are: